NuclearGeekETH/chatGPT-web-ui/README.md

 GPT-4 with vision is currently available to all developers who have access to GPT-4 via the gpt-4-vision-preview model and the Chat Completions API which has been updated to support image inputs.
 Note that the Assistants API does not currently support image inputs.

+Along with OpenAI, now Vision is offered in Ollama, Anthropic and Google Gemini tabs.

-#### Dall-e
+#### Image Generation

 The image generations endpoint allows you to create an original image given a text prompt.
 When using DALL·E 3, images can have a size of 1024x1024, 1024x1792 or 1792x1024 pixels.

 By default, images are generated at standard quality, but when using DALL·E 3 you can set quality: "hd" for enhanced detail.
 Square, standard quality images are the fastest to generate.

+Image generation is also available in the Stability.ai tab.
+There is Text-to-Image, Image-to-Image, Image Upscaling, and Image-to-Video tools available.

 #### Text-To-Speech

-The Audio API provides a speech endpoint based on our TTS (text-to-speech) model.
+In the OpenAI tab, the Audio API provides a speech endpoint based on our TTS (text-to-speech) model.
 It comes with 6 built-in voices and can be used to:

   - Narrate a written blog post
   - Produce spoken audio in multiple languages